-Trickier Pronouns Interestingly, even though children mistakenly interpret plain pronouns as reflexive, they don't seem to make this mistake in their own productions.
-Bloom et al. (1991): Looking at 100,000 spontaneous utterances of three children, beginning at age 2. me and myself were used correctly 95% of the time.
-This suggests that children know the distinction between some reflexive and plain pronouns (as evidenced in their own productions), but they have trouble making this distinction for the pronouns tested in the experiments.
-Perhaps the experiments aren't good at really getting at children's knowledge?
-(Conroy et al 2009: previous results due to experimental artifact) Trickier Pronouns Evidence for incomplete knowledge?
+Trickier pronouns Evidence for incomplete knowledge?
 Children do seem to have trouble using plain pronouns in ways that make it easy to understand what these pronouns refer to.
 An excerpt from a four-year-old's description of a picture: "...she's sitting on the seat airplane...she's giving something to a girl, now she's looking at a book...now she's putting the thing up high."
 So what's the problem with this description?
-Trickier Pronouns Evidence for incomplete knowledge?
+Trickier pronouns Evidence for incomplete knowledge?
 Children do seem to have trouble using plain pronouns in ways that make it easy to understand what these pronouns refer to.
-An excerpt from a four-year-old's description of a picture: "...she's sitting on the seat airplane...she's giving something to a girl, now she's looking at a book...now she's putting the thing up high " So what's the problem with this description?
+An excerpt from a four-year-old's description of a picture: "...she's sitting on the seat airplane...she's giving something to a girl, now she's looking at a book...now she's putting the thing up high."
+So what's the problem with this description?
 The first she refers to a girl and the second she refers to a woman.
 This would be a bit strange for an adult to say, unless there was some indication that the second she is different (perhaps by pointing at the new referent).
-The problem of assuming knowledge of a pronoun's referent Alice in Wonderland, Chapter 12, by Lewis Caroll They told me you had been to her, And mentioned me to him: She gave me a good character, But said I could not swim.
-He sent them word I had not gone (We know it to be true): If she should push the matter on, What would become of you?
+The problem of assuming knowledge of a pronoun's referent Alice in Wonderland, Chapter 12, by Lewis Carroll They told me you had been to her, And mentioned me to him: She gave me a good character, But said I could not swim.
+He sent them word I had not gone (We know it to be true): If she should push the matter on, What would become of you? .